Alonsho/MileStone1/README.md

 Particularly, the program parses a text file, which contains a code in a made up programming language (instructions were given in advance), with flight instructions, and eventually sends it to the simulator server.

 **Compilation instructions:** Simply compile all cpp files in repository.
 In addition, include -pthread in command.
-In order to run the program, download the flight simulator (attached link below), and run the simulator (**after** compiling the program) with the following commands (add it in "settings"):
+In order to run the program, download the flight simulator (attached link below), and run the simulator (**after** running the program) with the following commands (add it in "settings"):
 --generic=socket,out,10,127.0.0.1,5400,tcp,generic_small
 --telnet=socket,in,10,127.0.0.1,5402,tcp
 Finally, Run the simulator.